CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ### `.git/info/execlude`
 this file is like gitignore but local to your repo, means it will not be pushed to the remote rebo to you coworkers
-# Git 2 by Prime

 ## Amending commits
 `git commit --amend` This command will get the last commit and allow you to change the commit message,

-If you added files to stag it will allow you to add these staged files into your last commit
+If you added files to stage it will allow you to add these staged files into your last commit

+# Git 2 by Prime
+## Fork
+is a copy from a repo that you can get and modify without harming the main

 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8